taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Character designs: Asoka Morei, Iri, Minka Oosou

-### Page 1
+### Chapter Title Page

+**"Planetside Status Report: The Red Zone"**

 **"The Red Zone was once called 'the tropics', a band of the Earth's surface bounded in the north by the Tropic of Cancer, and at its southern edge by a similarly outdated name, the Tropic of Capricorn.
 Even in the heart of winter, 'the tropics' had over 10 hours of daylight, something that, at one time, made it irresistable to conquerers, colonists, imperialists, and ex-pats alike."**

 **"They came for the clear blue waters full of iridescent fish and fascinatingly complex coral reefs; extravagant, multi-coloured birds-of-paradise and thrillingly powerful felines in enormous, lush forests; and rich soils teeming with plants that move and insects that wage war.
 But these [jewels of biodiversity](https://www.theguardian.com/environment/gallery/2013/oct/23/new-species-amazon-rainforest-in-pictures) were far more delicate and fragile than they looked.
 By the time the Global Water Crisis hit, much of what made 'the tropics' so lovely and desirable was gone."**

+### Page 1

-Under this narration, we see Asoka and Iri, shimmering with invisibility, looking back over a rocky outcrop to the north of the flooded, abandoned ruins of Manaus, full moon big in the night sky, as they head into the forest, quick and nimble, carrying only Asoka's cuttlefish-cloth satchel, which is mostly empty.
-Below, the Peacekeepers unload vehicles, supplies, and equipment from the dock landing ship and set up a large, noisy, destructive camp on another outcropping along the north edge of the ruins.
+We see Asoka and Iri, shimmering with invisibility, looking back over a rocky outcrop to the north of the flooded, abandoned ruins of Manaus, full moon big in the night sky, as they head into the forest, quick and nimble, carrying only Asoka's cuttlefish-cloth satchel, which is mostly empty.
+Below, Peacekeepers dressed securely in full-body protective gear, breathing masks, goggles, and helmets, unload vehicles, supplies, and equipment from the dock landing ship and set up a large, noisy, destructive camp on another outcropping along the north edge of the ruins.

 ### Page 2

-**"Nowadays, temperatures in the Red Zone become fatally hot during the day, and any living thing without protection during those hours withers away into dust."**

 Asoka: *"Ok Iri, how many hours until sunrise?"*